 Remember that at some point your child will be exposed to content that you haven't approved beforehand and devices without internet filters.
 Talk to your child about the possible situations that could come up and the behavior you expect.

-Setting screen time limits
+Setting screen time limits for older children

-It's still a good idea to set reasonable limits for your child's screen time, especially if your child's use of screens is hindering his or her involvement in other activities.
+Set reasonable limits for your child's screen time, especially if your child's use of screens is hindering his or her involvement in other activities.
 Consider these tips: